MyParcelCOM/docs/content/delivery-plugin/_index.md

 ```

 ## Support
 Do not hesitate to contact us if you have any further questions or feedback about our plugin.
 We would love to hear from you.
-You can get in touch [here](https://myparcel.com/contact).
+You can get in touch through our [contact page](https://myparcel.com/contact).